AI Agents

 Send Selection to Agent

-Select text in any terminal or agent panel, then route it directly into another panel's input buffer without going through the system clipboard.
-This is the quickest way to share a snippet of agent output, an error message, or a shell result with another agent running in parallel.
+Select text in any terminal or agent panel and route it straight into another panel's input buffer, skipping the system clipboard.
+It's the fastest way to hand a snippet of agent output, an error message, or a shell result to another agent running in parallel.

 There are three ways to trigger it:

-- Action palette — open with Cmd/Ctrl+Shift+P and search for "Send to Agent" (the action is listed as "Send terminal selection to another agent or terminal panel").
+- Action palette: open it with Cmd/Ctrl+Shift+P and search for "Send to Agent" (the action is listed as "Send terminal selection to another agent or terminal panel").

 Press Cmd+Shift+E to open the Send Selection palette.
-This shortcut is scoped to terminal and agent panels.
-In other contexts (such as the Unified Input bar), the same key combination performs a different action.
+The shortcut is scoped to terminal and agent panels.
+Elsewhere (in the Unified Input bar, for example), the same key combination does something different.

 Press Ctrl+Shift+E to open the Send Selection palette.
-This shortcut is scoped to terminal and agent panels.
+The shortcut is scoped to terminal and agent panels.

 Press Ctrl+Shift+E to open the Send Selection palette.
-This shortcut is scoped to terminal and agent panels.
+The shortcut is scoped to terminal and agent panels.

-The palette shows a searchable list of all other PTY-backed panels (agent and terminal panels).
-Each item displays the panel title; agent panels also show the agent name and icon.
-The list caps at 20 results, so use the search field to find a specific target if you have many panels open.
-Panels in the trash or running in the background are excluded.
+The palette shows a searchable list of every other PTY-backed panel (agent and terminal panels).
+Each item shows the panel title; agent panels also show the agent name and icon.
+The list caps at 20 results, so use the search field to find a target if you have many panels open.
+Panels in the trash or running in the background are left out.

-Panels whose input is currently locked (for example, while an agent is actively working) appear in the list but are greyed out with a lock icon.
-They cannot be selected as a target.
+Panels with locked input (while an agent is actively working, say) still appear in the list, but greyed out with a lock icon.
+You can't select them as a target.

-Daintree caches your selection as you highlight text, so the text does not need to remain highlighted when the palette opens.
-The last selection you made in that panel is used.
-After sending, the cached selection persists, so you can immediately route the same text to a second target without reselecting.
+Daintree caches your selection as you highlight text, so the text doesn't have to stay highlighted when the palette opens.
+It uses the last selection you made in that panel.
+After sending, the cached selection sticks around, so you can route the same text to a second target without reselecting.

-The selected text arrives in the target panel's input buffer as if you had typed it.
-It is not submitted automatically.
+The selected text lands in the target panel's input buffer as if you'd typed it.
+It isn't submitted for you.
 Press Enter in the target panel to run it.
-Multi-line selections are handled safely through bracketed paste mode, so the content won't execute line-by-line on arrival.
+Multi-line selections go through bracketed paste mode, so the content won't execute line by line on arrival.

 To send the same input to multiple panels at once, see Bulk Operations.